Wxrren/Daintree/README.md

 ### Colour

-The colour scheme I wanted for the website kept the theme of simple and clean.
-I also wanted to continue the christmas theme so I chose a series of red's, green's and amber yellow's.
-I used images for the navbar and footer of a christmas wreath containing those colours and a amber yellow text so that it looks like christmas lights.
+The colour scheme I wanted for the website kept the theme of simple, clean, and modern.
+I chose a natural feel and tone to link with the websites name, ‘Daintree’, using green and orange tones.
+For the background on the landing page, I chose an image of the Daintree rainforest with an individual exploring, to symbol users exploring the website.

-For the background I chose a white page with an image of christmas trees that maintain the 3 core colours.
+For the background of other pages and the navbar I chose a green colour to match green tones from the landing page image and represent a rainforest.

 * Main colours used on the website:
-    * Text Colour: #ffc107 - This was chosen as a nice standout colour from the greens and reds.
-I also aimed for it to look like christmas lights among the wreath..
+    * Text Colour: rgb(250, 83, 6) - This was chosen as a nice standout colour from the greens.
+I feel this stood out well against the green and kept a tropical rainforest theme.
-    * Modals and button colours: #f44336, #1b5e20,  - This was to keep with the theme of christmas.
-It also helped represent postive or negative actions such a green for edit and red for delete.
+    * Background colour: #002222 - This was to keep with the theme of a rainforest and match the tones in the landing page background image.

 ### Typography